 The Saffarid Dynasty ruled much of modern Iran and Afghanistan, and part of modern Pakistan, starting in the mid-860s through roughly 901, and then continued to control a small principality in Sistan until the start of the 11th century.
 They’re not heavily emphasized in Middle Eastern or Iranian history because they were so ephemeral (their peak as a dynasty ran a little over three decades and didn’t really last beyond the death of their founder), but they warrant mention as one of the first truly local dynasties to directly challenge the power of the Abbasid caliphs.
 Sure, the challenge didn’t go so well for them, but at least they gave it the old college try.

 However, the decision to relocate the capital also made the caliph a hostage (or hostage-in-waiting) to his new military elite, though I assume al-Muʿtasim didn’t see it at the time.
 Isolated from the people of Baghdad and most of the old bureaucracy, the Abbasid rulers were now entirely surrounded by the guys who had all the weapons.
 In theory, the caliph’s stature as caliph and as their owner (remember that these were slave soldiers) should have protected his authority.
 In practice, I mean, come on.
-It didn’t happen overnight, but the assassination, by his Turkish guard, of the Caliph al-Mutawakkil in 861 made it clear who was really in charge in Samarra.
-The rest of that decade marks a period that some historians refer to as the “Anarchy at Samarra,” as three more caliphs were enthroned and then dethroned (and killed) by various Turkish factions within the army.
+It didn’t happen overnight, but the assassination, by his Turkic guard, of the Caliph al-Mutawakkil in 861 made it clear who was really in charge in Samarra.
+The rest of that decade marks a period that some historians refer to as the “Anarchy at Samarra,” as three more caliphs were enthroned and then dethroned (and killed) by various factions within the army.
 This period finally ended with the accession of al-Muʿtamid (d.
-892) in 870, who was backed by a Turkish faction that remained powerful enough to fend off any other contenders.
-However, al-Muʿtamid really ruled in name only—it was the caliph’s brother al-Muwaffaq (d.
-891) who made the decisions and was the real royal authority.
+892) in 870, who was backed by a Turkic faction that remained powerful enough to fend off any other contenders.
+However, al-Muʿtamid really ruled in name only—it was the caliph’s brother, al-Muwaffaq (d.
+891), who made most of the decisions.

 The Saffarids at roughly their largest extent, c.
 885; you can see the course of the Saffarid conquests by following the brown arrows

 While all this stuff was going on at the imperial center, governors and other officials outside that core started to a) resent these unruly Turks who suddenly seemed to be running the empire, and b) think that maybe this was a good time to get free of the caliph and establish their own local kingdoms.
 A Zaydi Shiʿa principality formed in Tabaristan, on the southern coast of the Caspian.
 The governor of Egypt, a Turk named Ahmad b.
 Tulun, tried to become the ruler of Egypt.
-Slaves, many of them East African, who had been brought in to work the fertile Sawad region (the marshy alluvial area of southern Iraq), rebelled in 869.
-This is known as the Zanj Rebellion, since the Arabic word for East Africans was zanj (this is also where we get the name “Zanzibar,” by the way).
+Slaves who had been brought in to work the fertile Sawad region (the marshy alluvial area of southern Iraq), rebelled in 869.
+Many of these slaves were from East Africa, so this rebellion is known as the Zanj Rebellion, since the Arabic word for East Africans was zanj (this is also where we get the name “Zanzibar,” by the way).
 And then there were the Saffarids, in the east.